mediafinger/rabbitmq_info/PITCHME.md

 * messages stay in the `alternate-exchange` queue(s) for inspection, unless a consumer is defined

 +++
-#### Dead-letter exchanges
+#### Dead-letter exchanges®

 When a queued message expires or is rejected by the consumer.

 * define an `x-dead-letter-exchange` when declaring the queue
 * the message headers will be changed
-* messages stay in the dead-letter queue for inspection, unless it they expire or a consumer is defined
+* messages stay in the dead-letter queue for inspection, unless it they expire or handled by a consumer
-* handling processing failure with dead-letter queues is simpler than burdening the consumer client with it
+* handling processing failure with dead-letter queues is simpler and safer than burdening the consumer client with it
+* having only message of one type in the queue makes error handling easier
+* could be combined with a delayed retry strategy: https://github.com/rabbitmq/rabbitmq-delayed-message-exchange

 ---